Meet the NAMIC Team…

-Vice President of Education and Diversity Solutions
+Vice President of Education Programs and Diversity Solutions

-Jim Jones joined the NAMIC team as Director of Education in Fall 2005 after spending nearly a decade launching a wide range of diversity, team building, mentoring and other multicultural programs for the National Action Council for Minorities in Engineering (NACME), a national non-profit whose mission is to increase the numbers of successful African American, American Indian and Latino men and women in the engineering, technology and math-based fields.
+Jim Jones joined the NAMIC team in Fall 2005 after spending nearly a decade launching a wide range of diversity, team building, mentoring and other multicultural programs for the National Action Council for Minorities in Engineering (NACME), a national non-profit whose mission is to increase the numbers of successful African American, American Indian and Latino men and women in the engineering, technology and math-based fields.
 Before joining NACME, he had consulted in the corporate, government, educational, and not-for-profit sectors, designing and implementing training and development initiatives related to increasing organizational effectiveness through building and nurturing a diverse workforce.

 With a B.A. from Harvard, Jim attended New York’s Juilliard School and the Curtis Institute of Music in Philadelphia, where he studied classical singing.
 He eventually was awarded a Fulbright Fellowship to France, and spent four years studying and performing in European concert and opera venues.
 After much “soul-searching,” he eventually returned to America and attended the Columbia Business School, where he received an M.B.A. in strategic human resources.
 Jim hails from St. Louis, Missouri.

 As the Senior Director of Meetings and Events, Sandra Girado leads the production and management of NAMIC’s national events, and also oversees key marketing and creative services.